claudiodangelis/qrcp/README.md

 _Note: On Linux it usually starts with `wl`._

-The chosen network will be saved and no more setup is necessary, unless you pass the `-force` argument, or delete the `.qr-filetransfer.json` file that the program stores in the home directory of current user.
+The chosen network will be saved and no more setup is necessary, unless the `-force` argument is passed, or the `.qr-filetransfer.json` file the program stores in the home directory of the current user is deleted.